m0nkey-d-fluffy/GodpackForwarder/README.md

-# GodpackForwarder Plugin for BetterDiscord
+# GodpackForwarder Plugin

 **Author:** m0nkey.d.fluffy **Version:** 1.0.1

 ## Description

 GodpackForwarder is a utility plugin for BetterDiscord.
-It actively listens for all new messages and specifically targets those from the bot **Dreama** (User ID: `1334630845574676520`).
+It actively listens for all new messages and specifically targets those from the bot **Dreama**.

 If a message from this bot contains an `@everyone` ping (either in the text or within an embed), the plugin will instantly forward the full contents of that message (including text and embed details) as a new, clean text message to a private channel of your choice.